meliopolis/governance-paymaster/README.md

 ### Storage access rules

-One of the reasons on-chain Paymasters are challenging to build is due to strict storage access rules that prevent attacks.
+~~One of the reasons on-chain Paymasters are challenging to build is due to strict storage access rules that prevent attacks.~~

-These paymaster respects all the storage access rules.
+~~These paymaster respects all the storage access rules.
 They only access ERC20 Token balances, which is allowed by the [rule #3 in the specifications](https://eips.ethereum.org/EIPS/eip-4337#storage-associated-with-an-address).
-Additionally, the Paymaster accesses its own storage and that requires it to stake with EntryPoint (which our deploy script handles).
+Additionally, the Paymaster accesses its own storage and that requires it to stake with EntryPoint (which our deploy script handles).~~

-Update: This might be changing in the latest version per Dror and Tom from EF.
-Waiting to confirm.
+Update: Per conversation with the AA team at EF, these rules have been relaxed in the latest version.
+Now, Paymasters can access any storage as long as they stake with EntryPoint.
+Main risk to mitigate: accessing highly volatile storage can be used against a paymaster.
+It can create situations where a userop can become invalid between validation and execution.

 ### Governor Support